mellinoe/veldrid-docs/articles/textures.md

 To bind a Texture to a shader program, a [TextureView](xref:Veldrid.TextureView) resource must be created.
 This TextureView can be used in a [ResourceSet](xref:Veldrid.ResourceSet) to make the Texture available to the shader.

+Textures can also be written to in shaders, if they were created using the [TextureUsage.Storage](xref:Veldrid.TextureUsage) flag.

 ## As Framebuffer Targets

-Textures can also be used as Framebuffer targets.
+Textures can be used as Framebuffer targets.
 To use a Texture as a color target, it must have been created with the [TextureUsage.RenderTarget](xref:Veldrid.TextureUsage) flag.
 To use a Texture as a depth target, it must have been created with the [TextureUsage.DepthStencil](xref:Veldrid.TextureUsage) flag.

 ## Updating a Texture